-In California, students are guaranteed a voice in planning and budgeting for their school district.
+In California, students are guaranteed a voice in planning and budgeting for their local school district.
 The Local Control Funding Formula (LCFF) requires that districts consult with students, parents, teachers and community members each spring to create an official plan for the coming years.
-The Student Voices Campaign is a creative way for young people to make their voices heard in their local school district.
+The Student Voices Campaign is a creative way for young people to make their voices heard in their school district.